lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 Total: 12 bytes
 ~~~~~~~~~~~~~~~~~~~~~~~

-For EDHOC message_3 over OSCORE with the EDHOC + OSCORE combined request {{I-D.ietf-core-oscore-edhoc}}
+For EDHOC message_3 over OSCORE with the EDHOC + OSCORE combined request {{RFC9668}}
 all the overhead contributions from the previous case is gone.
 The only additional overhead is 1 byte
 due to the EDHOC CoAP option.

 # Change Log
 {:removeInRFC="true" numbered="false"}

+Changes from -07 to -08:

+* Editorial changes including updated references.

 Changes from -06 to -07: